STOIE/recipes/recipes/butter_chicken/README.md

 10. Add one cup of **fresh cream** and a pinch of cardamom powder.
 11. Then add a tablespoon of **honey** and a half-teaspoon of powdered **Kasoori Methii**.
 12. Allow mixture to come to desired temperature and then serve.

+Note. if unable to use tandoori chicken, use 2 large chicken breasts diced into 1 inch squares, precooked in a seperate pan with olive oil.